 Growing Vegetables and other foods from seeds

-You don't even have to go out and purchase seeds to get started.
+- You don't even have to go out and purchase seeds to get started.
 All you need to do is save seeds from the produce you eat.
 Tomatoes, peppers, watermelons, apples, and squash are a few examples.
 Clean off the seeds, set them out to dry, and store them in a cool, dry place.
 It is often recommended that you keep them in your refrigerator.
-Please do not put your seeds in the freezer, and always make sure to label them so that you know what you're planting!
+Please do not put your seeds in the freezer; always label them, so you know what you're planting!

-When it's time, plant your seedlings outside in a location that gets full sun for most of the day.
+- Location Matters When it's time, plant your seedlings outside in a location that gets full sun for most of the day.
 Good soil is a must.
 If your soil contains a lot of clay or is too dry, add some peat moss, sand, perlite, and high-quality compost until it is light and loamy.
-Within a short time, you'll be enjoying fresh, tasty fruits and vegetables.
+You'll be enjoying fresh, tasty fruits and vegetables within a short time.